AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

       -CertificateThumbprint '0123456789abcdef0123456789abcdef01234567'
    ```

-   If you receive the below error, it is most likely a problem with your Web endpoint's certificate.
+   If you receive the below error, it is most likely a problem with your Web endpoint’s certificate.
 Try connecting to the Web endpoint with your favorite Web browser and check if there is a certificate error.

      ```
      Invoke-WebRequest : The underlying connection was closed: Could not establish trust relationship for the SSL/TLSsecure channel.